HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 #### Packaging and Distribution

 As noted in the overview section above, this implementation is not prescriptive about the absolute mechanisms for distribution, only about the contents of the specification in the form of Library, PlanDefinition, CodeSystem, and ValueSet resources conforming to the required profiles.
-The complete specification may be distributed via files (e.g. a zip of the specification as a FHIR bundle), via API (e.g. as a Bundle resource directly, or as the result of a packaging operation), or via subscription.
+The complete specification may be distributed via files (e.g. a zip of the specification as a FHIR bundle), via API (e.g. as a Bundle resource directly, or as the result of a packaging operation), or via notification.

 When packaging as a Bundle, the expectation is that the Bundle would include the Library as the first entry, followed by all the component resources as entries, and finally all the referenced ValueSet resources.
 If the specification is too large for one Bundle, the specification may be split into multiple Bundles.
 The following examples illustrate complete bundles of both the Specification and Supplemental distributions: